xyx0826/Priceall/README.md

     - *Icon, text and buttons on the widget will still be clickable.*
 - You can now specify a hex color (e.g. `C4B3A2`) for price tag display.
     - *If you specify an invalid color, Priceall will use white.*
-    - *Known issue: when you edit color in settings, the window will become laggy.*
 - There is now a "Reset all settings" button in the settings.
     - *Known issue: you need to click the button twice to fully reset the window's position and size.*